mindsdb/mindsdb-docs-old/mindsdb-docs/docs/deployment/linux.md

 ## Troubleshooting

+If the installation fails, don't worry, simply follow the below bellow instruction which should fix most issues.
+If none of this works, try using the [docker container]() and create an issue with the installation errors you got on our [Github repository](https://github.com/mindsdb/mindsdb/issues).
+We'll try to review the issue and give you response within a few hours.

+!!! failure "`No module named mindsdb`"
+    If you get this error, make sure that your **virtual environment**(where you installed mindsdb) is activated.

 !!! failure "Installation fail"
-    Don't worry, simply follow the below bellow instruction which should fix most issues.

-1. **Python 64** bit version is required.
+    Note that **Python 64** bit version is required.

+!!! failure "IOError: [Errno 28] No space left on device while installing MindsDB"
+    MindsDB requires around 3GB of free disk space to install all of its dependencies.

+!!! failure "Installation fail"
-2. If you are using **Python 3.9** you may get installation errors.
+    If you are using **Python 3.9** you may get installation errors.
 Some of the MindsDB's dependencies are not working with **Python 3.9**, so please downgrade to older versions for now.
 We are working on this and **Python 3.9** will be supported soon.

-3. `No module named mindsdb`.
-If you get this error, make sure that your **virtual environment**(where you installed mindsdb) is activated.

-4. If you are using Linux install `tkinter` from your package manager in certain situations.
-    - Ubuntu/Debian: `sudo apt-get install python3-tk tk`
-    - Fedora: `sudo dnf -y install python3-tkinter`
-    - Arch: `sudo pacman -S tk`

-4. If none of this works, try installing mindsdb using the [docker container]() and create an issue with the installation errors you got on our  [Github repository](https://github.com/mindsdb/mindsdb/issues) and we'll try to review it within a few hours.